Loading...

 Final health examination

-Many candidates clear the written exam but fail during the SSC GC Constable PET PST stage preparation because they underestimate requirements such as running time, height standards, and chest measurements.
-Therefore, it is important to understand every stage of the SSC GD exam thoroughly.
+Many candidates clear the written exam but fail during the SSC GC Constable PET PST stage preparation because they either underestimate or do not understand the requirements such as running time, height standards, and chest measurements.
+Therefore, it is important for you to understand every stage of the SSC GD exam thoroughly.

 SSC GD Selection Statistics (Recent Recruitment Trends)